muzamelhashimi10/Databases-Advanced-assignment/README.md

 3. redis-cli ping
 if PONG appears it means we are good to go

+WE also need to start the mongodb by running: sudo systemctl start mongod

 Steps to install redis GUI(It is useful to see the process of adding to the redis and deleting from the redis: sudo snap install redis-gui